 The Bushfire Cooperative Research Centre was established under the Cooperative Research Centres (CRC) Program.
 The CRC Program is an Australian Government initiative.
 The Bushfire CRC is no longer receiving Commonwealth funding and is no longer a part of or associated with the CRC Program.

-The Bushfire Cooperative Research Centre is conducting research into the social, environmental and economic impacts of bushfires.
+The Bushfire CRC conducted research into the social, environmental and economic impacts of bushfires.

-After an initial grant through the Australian Government’s CRC program in 2003 combined with substantial partner resources, the Bushfire CRC is now funded to 2014 to address key issues raised by major fires.
+After an initial grant through the Australian Government’s CRC program in 2003 combined with substantial partner resources, the Bushfire CRC was now funded to Jue 2014 to address key issues raised by major fires.

-The Bushfire CRC is made up of all the fire and land management agencies in Australia and New Zealand, CSIRO, the Bureau of Meteorology, the Attorney General's Department and several other fire related organisations.
-A small executive office is in East Melbourne.
+The Bushfire CRC was made up of all the fire and land management agencies in Australia and New Zealand, CSIRO, the Bureau of Meteorology, the Attorney General's Department and several other fire related organisations.

-In February 2013, the Prime Minister Julia Gillard announced a $47 million Bushfires and Natural Hazards CRC, to begin on 1 July 2013.
-As the Bushfire CRC completes its current program of research, the new CRC is laying the foundations of a new research agenda.
+In February 2013, the Prime Minister Julia Gillard announced a $47 million Bushfires and Natural Hazards CRC, that began on 1 July 2013.

-The research programs of the Bushfire CRC contain a wide range of projects.
-The programs involve members of fire and land management organisations, universities, Australian Federal Government agencies, and New Zealand forest research agencies.
+The research programs of the Bushfire CRC contained a wide range of projects.
+The programs involved members of fire and land management organisations, universities, Australian Federal Government agencies, and New Zealand forest research agencies.

 The research outputs of the Bushfire CRC do not necessarily represent the views, policies, practices or positions of any of the individual agencies or organisations that are members of the Bushfire CRC.

-The Bushfire CRC’s mission is to enhance the management of the bushfire risk to the community in an economically and ecologically sustainable manner.
+The Bushfire CRC’s mission was to enhance the management of the bushfire risk to the community in an economically and ecologically sustainable manner.